Link to the Bibliography: Climate Change and the Testing of International Law: A Selective Bibliography by Ms. Eveline N. van Trigt

 The directors of research for the Online Centre programme of 2022 are Prof. Jacqueline Peel (University of Melbourne Law School) and Prof. Sandrine Maljean-Dubois (Aix-Marseille University).The Bibliography has also been added to the Research Guide about the Environment.

 Initially prepared for the Centre 2022, this bibliography is now being updated in the context of this UN resolution.
 It deals with several aspects of climate change and international law and specific topics related to climate change, such as migration, human rights, peace and security, geoengineering, the disappearance of island states, state responsibility, climate finance, the Paris Agreement, just to name a few.
 This bibliography consists of three parts.
-The first two parts consist of 12 chapters each and the third part deals both with climate change and international law in general and with the Paris Agreement (3.1), and a new chapter has been added (3.2).
-This chapter is still under construction.
-This chapter is concerned with international adjudication and international climate change law.
+The first two parts consist of 12 chapters each, and the third part consists of three chapters.
+Part 3 is concerned with climate change & international law in general (3.1), with the Paris Agreement (3.2), and with international climate change law and international adjudication (3.3).

 Please note that several online publications in this Bibliography are part of our collection, but these have not been added to our catalogue (yet).
 The Bibliography will be updated regularly.

 If you are a PPL membership card holder, you can access all the online bibliographic content by logging in to your Peace Palace Library account on the website of the Peace Palace Library.
-In case you have any problems with access to online databases, digital books, or articles, please ask for assistance at the Reading Room desk (library@peacepalace.org).
+In case you experience any difficulties while trying to access online databases, digital books, or articles, please ask for assistance at the Reading Room desk (library@peacepalace.org).

 Become a member of the Peace Palace Library